Wouldn’t it be amazing to reconnect with nature and live in an environment that we were made for?

 Using reclaimed wood or even some material that would have been thrown away is a cheap alternative to buying everything from a hardware store.

-But don’t cheap out on the materials too much as it will save you a lot of maintance and heating cost in the future.
+But don’t cheap out on the materials too much as it will save you a lot of maintenance and heating costs in the future.

 All building materials need tools to cut or transform them.
 Maybe you can rent some for cheap but you will definitely need to buy a few.

-You will also need to add the cost of land into your calculations.
+You will also need to add the cost of land to your calculations.
 The average value of land in the USA is about $10,000 per acre.

 This will be much more expansive around cities or cheaper the further you move into rural or secluded areas.